How to Identify and Overcome False Humility

 Empathy is the ability to pick up on the emotions of others and show genuine concern for their well-being.

 Developing a healthy level of self-esteem can help fix that.
-It helps you feel confident and comfortable in your own skin.
-Over time, you also transform into someone who is self-assured yet humble.
+It enables you to feel confident and comfortable in your skin.
+Over time, you also transform into someone self-assured yet humble.

 13. Empathize more with others

-Remaining humble enhances your ability to draw people in and connect with them from a place of empathy and compassion.
+Remaining humble enhances one's ability to draw people in and connect with them through empathy and compassion.

 Empathy is the ability to pick up on the emotions of others and show genuine concern for their well-being.
-However, you have to be capable of putting yourself in someone else’s proverbial shoes in order to truly understand what they may be going through.
+However, you have to be capable of putting yourself in someone else’s proverbial shoes in order to understand what they may be going through truly.

-Another way to show empathy is by practicing empathic listening.
-As you see, overcoming false humility requires you to surrender the false ego.
+Another way to show empathy is tpractice empathic listening.
+Overcoming false humility requires surrendering the false ego.

 This way, you can practice being less self-centered and more empathetic or attuned to the needs of others.